marcelotduarte/cx_Freeze/README.md

 # Highlights of Version 6.13:
 - New hooks for PyQt6 (6.3.1 and 6.4.0)
-- Improved hooks for PySide6 6.4.0 in Windows and MingW
+- Improved hooks to support new PySide6 6.4.0
 - Bug fixes and improvements

 # Highlights of Version 6.2 up to 6.12: